Are you having freezer defrosting woes? A frost-free freezer could be the solution you need.

 The adjustable shelves, crisper, and other organizational elements make it easy for you to find exactly what you’re looking for inside.
 The sleek stainless steel exterior also gives a lovely, modern look to any kitchen.

-At $676.99 on Amazon, this isn’t the most budget-friendly option.
-However, if you’re working with a small space, you’ll be hard-pressed to find a better fit than this freezer.
+If you’re working with a small space, you’ll be hard-pressed to find a better fit than this freezer.

 If you want a more affordable frost-free fridge and freezer combo, you’ll be glad to hear that this Danby model is available at a very affordable price.
 Although it doesn’t offer the tiny footprint of the Summit design, this 10-cubic-foot freezer gives you a bit more space.
 Use the electronic controls to easily operate the fridge and freezer’s settings.